dokc/how-to-dok/resources/How_do_we_build_and_push_our_custom_docker_images_to_a_central_repository.md

 ## What Exactly Is A Docker Image? 🐋
 A Docker image is a read-only, inert template that comes with instructions for deploying containers.
 In Docker, everything basically revolves around images.An image consists of a collection of files (or layers) that pack together all the necessities—such as dependencies, source code, and libraries—needed to set up a completely functional container environment.

-<b>Images are stored on a Docker registry, such as the Docker Hub, or on a local registry.</b>
+**Images are stored on a Docker registry, such as the Docker Hub, or on a local registry.**

 ## 🔰 Ways to create a custom docker image: